michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 - adj: tending to move apart in different directions
 - adj: diverging from another or from a standard
 ### Family
+- divergent: divergence, divergently+
-divergent: divergence, divergently+;diverge: diverged, divergency, divergent, diverges, diverging;divergence: divergences;divergency: divergencies;diverging: divergingly
+- diverge: diverged, divergency, divergent, diverges, diverging
+- divergence: divergences
+- divergency: divergencies
+- diverging: divergingly
 ### Examples
 - Such wildly divergent outcomes between campus and police investigations erode confidence in both systems.
 - “There are such divergent versions of the incident,” said Darnell Williams, of the Urban League of Eastern Massachusetts.